johnpeart/johnpeart.github.io/src/posts/blogpost/2023-07-23-building-an-ipod-from-parts.md

 ## It doesn't take long to build

-Once you have all the parts, it's actually incredibly simple to put together.
+Once you have all the parts, it’s actually incredibly simple to put together.
 I did it in about 30 minutes[^time], following pieces of  tutorials from [iFixit](https://www.ifixit.com/Device/iPod_Classic).

 After I'd reconstituted my kit-bashed iPod, I plugged it into my Mac and I was off to the races.
 An hour later and I was able to plug in some authentic Apple EarPods and start listening to my tunes.